 This article first appeared in Christian Research Journal, volume 34, number 05 (2011).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Rob Bell’s new book, Love Wins, has stirred up a great deal of controversy, not only because it seems to suggest universal salvation (that all people will eventually be saved), but because many supporters of Bell have insisted that the controversial aspects of Love Wins have already been proposed by the greatest apologist of the twentieth century: C. S. Lewis.
 Rather than critique Bell’s book, I would like to set the record straight on what Lewis did and did not believe.

 Those who claim that Lewis advocated universal salvation point to a passage near the end of the final book in the Chronicles of Narnia: The Last Battle.
 In Chapter XV, a noble pagan named Emeth (Hebrew for truth) dies and expects to meet the vulture-headed god (Tash) that he has worshipped all his life.
 He meets instead Aslan (the Christ of Narnia), who tells him that the good that Emeth did for Tash was actually done for Aslan, and that his search for truth has led him to Aslan.
 Emeth accepts the lordship of Aslan, rejects the falseness of Tash, and is invited into Aslan’s Country (heaven).